Rajdp-krmkr/Learning-Web-Development/Day 72 - React.js Hooks Introduction (02)/notes.md

 | Why useState is needed | ✅ / ❌     |
 | Conditional rendering  | ✅ / ❌     |
 | Rendering lists        | ✅ / ❌     |

----

-If you’d like, I can also **add a small visual diagram** showing:
-**"Normal Variable vs State in React"** so students clearly see why `useState` matters.
-That visual makes this concept stick in their memory.

-Do you want me to add that diagram?